workshopdemos/doggos-gse/README_ENDEVOR.md

 ![Paste](images/endevor/end20.png)

+7. Hit the green play icon to start debugging.
-7. You will be asked for your Mainframe password.
+8. You will be asked for your Mainframe password.
 It is the same as your  mainframe userID.
 Now the debugger will fetch the extended source and start the session.
 8. Now where to put a breakpoint?
 9. The report for JINGO breed was wrong, so let’s put a breakpoint where the value is updated.
 Let’s find the first place in the code by searching for JINGO with Ctrl+F (CMD+F on Mac).
 10. We can see that processing for JINGO breed is handled by these variables.
 11. Let’s find all instances where JINGO-BREED-NAME by right-clicking on it, selecting Peek> Peek references.
 Go through the referenced to find where the amount is updated.
-It will be here around line 241 in extended source:
+It will be here around line 241 in extended source.
+12. Close the peek references pop-up.
 14. The value for OTHER breeds was wrong in the repo.
 Let’s put there a breakpoint as well That would be on line 247
 15. We now have 2 breakpoints (you can see them in breakpoints section in the bottom left corner):